Viral hemorrhagic disease

 the information provided on externally linked pages.

-the diseases caused by a group of viruses such as Ebola virus and
+caused by a group of viruses such as Ebola virus and Marburg virus.
+The

-Marburg virus.
-The Ebola virus was named for the river in Zaire where it
+Ebola virus was named for the river in Zaire where it was discovered.

-was discovered.
-Marburg virus was named for the city in Germany where
+Marburg virus was named for the city in Germany where the disease was

-the disease was first diagnosed.
-Viral hemorrhagic fever begins with
+first diagnosed.
+Viral hemorrhagic fever begins with fever and muscle

 Local Health Departments - Regional offices - Tribal agencies